Frequently Asked Questions

 In recent years, several metro area cities have approved a local sales tax, including Edina (parks and recreation improvements), Maple Grove (community center renovation), and Golden Valley (new public safety and public works building).

-• If the 0.5% local sales tax for the new Maintenance Operations Center and License & Passport Center is approved, the total sales tax in Roseville would be 8.875%, effective in 2025.
+• If the 0.5% local sales tax for the new Operations Facility and License & Passport Center is approved, the total sales tax in Roseville would be 8.875%, effective in 2025.

 The current sales tax rate in the City of Roseville is 8.375%.
 This includes the 6.88% Minnesota state sales tax, the 0.5% Ramsey County transit tax, the 0.75% metro area transportation tax, and the 0.25% metro area tax for housing.